-The primary factors that contributed to our multifamily benefit for credit losses in the second quarter and first half of 2021 were:
+The primary factors that contributed to our multifamily benefit for credit losses in the third quarter and first nine months of 2021 were:

 - Benefit from actual and projected economic data.
-In the second quarter and first half of 2021, property value forecasts increased due to continued demand for multifamily housing.
-In addition, improved job growth led to an increase in projected average property net operating income, which reduced the probability of loan defaults, resulting in a benefit for credit losses for the second quarter and first half of 2021. - Benefit from lower expected credit losses as a result of the COVID-19 pandemic.
-Similar to our single-family provision for credit losses described above, in both the first and second quarters of 2021, management used its judgment to further reduce the non-modeled adjustment that was previously applied to the loss projections developed by our credit loss model to account for uncertainty.
-The remaining non-modeled adjustment as of June 30, 2021, reflected management's judgment that uncertainty remained surrounding the subsequent course of the pandemic, including new strains of the virus and its effect on the economy.
+In the third quarter and first nine months of 2021, property value forecasts increased due to continued demand for multifamily housing.
+In addition, improved job growth led to an increase in projected average property net operating income, which reduced the probability of loan defaults resulting in a benefit for credit losses for the quarter and year-to-date. - Benefit from lower expected credit losses as a result of the COVID-19 pandemic.
+Similar to our single-family benefit for credit losses described above, for the first and second quarters of 2021 management used its judgment to supplement the loss projections developed by our credit loss model to account for uncertainty arising from the COVID-19 pandemic.
+As of September 30, 2021, management removed the remaining non-modeled adjustment as the effects of the economic stimulus, the vaccine rollout, and the effectiveness of COVID-19-related loss mitigation strategies were less uncertain.
+See "Single-Family Benefit (Provision) for Credit Losses," above for more information on these factors.